DickinsonCollege/FarmData2/docs/Technologies.md

   - Resources:
     - [What is an API and how does it work?](https://www.youtube.com/watch?v=Yzx7ihtCGBs): A video introduction to APIs with a few examples.
 This is a good place to start if you are new to APIs.
     - [Using Axios to Consume APIs](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html): A short example of a `GET` request using Axios and Vue.js.
     - [Axios](https://github.com/axios/axios): Full documentation for the Axios library.
-This show how to do both `GET` and `POST` requests.
+This shows how to do both `GET` and `POST` requests.
     - [FarmOS V1 API](https://v1.farmos.org/development/api/): Documentation for Version 1 of the FarmOS API.
     - [Hoppscotch](https://hoppscotch.io/): A tool for experimenting with API calls.
 This can be useful in figuring out how to request what you want from the FarmData2 API and how its responses are formatted.